Gauging the Gauge and Anomaly Resolution: Introduction

-The Appendices provide some mathematical background and results.
-In Appendix \ref{algxmod}, we describe in full detail the classification of strict Lie 2-algebras/Lie algebra crossed-modules by a degree-3 cohomology class \cite{Wag:2006}, called the {\it Postnikov class}.
-In Appendix \ref{weakpost}, we explore what the Postnikov class says about our 2-gauge theories, and we also describe the relationship between the Postnikov class and a similar quantity, called the {\it Jacobiator}, in a weak Lie 2-algebra \cite{Kim:2019owc,Baez:2005sn}.
+In Appendix \ref{algxmod}, we reproduce in full detail the classification of strict Lie 2-algebras/Lie algebra crossed-modules \cite{Wag:2006}.
+In Appendix \ref{weakpost}, we explore the relationship between weak 2-gauge theories based on weak Lie 2-algebras \cite{Kim:2019owc,Baez:2005sn} and the Postnikov anomaly.
+In Appendix \ref{framedquasi}, we examine the topology of framed bordisms/manifolds and their relevance to topological phases (in particular the 5D $w_2w_3$ gravitational anomaly).